fluent/fluentd-docs-gitbook/configuration/buffer-section.md

 ```

-### Combination of chunk keys
+### Combination of Chunk Keys

-Buffer chunk keys can be specified 2 or more keys - events will be
-separated into chunks by the combination of values of chunk keys.
+Two or more chunk keys may be combined together.
+The events will be grouped into chunks by the combination of the values of these combined chunk keys.

 ```
 # <buffer tag,time>